arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-fx/integrations/kotlinxcoroutines/README.md

   }

 fun main() {
-  greet().unsafeRunScoped(viewModelScope) // Android example, any other scope is possible as well.
+  // This IO would stop as soon as the scope is cancelled greet().unsafeRunScoped(scope)

-  // when viewModelScope.cancel() is invoked, it will cancel the operation above }
+}
 //sampleEnd
 ```

-## Alternatively, integrating IO with Coroutines
+## Alternatively, integrating IO with kotlinx.coroutines

 Sometimes you might want to not switch the runtime of your project and slowly integrate `IO` instead.
 For this use case we've added some extensions to make `IO` work with the Coroutines runtime.

-*IMPORTANT NOTE*: The way Coroutines handle errors is by throwing exceptions after you run your operations.
+*IMPORTANT NOTE*: The way kotlinx.coroutines handle errors is by throwing exceptions after you run your operations.
 Because of this it's important to clarify that your operation might crash your app if you're not handling errors (in case of IO, `handleError`) or try-catching the execution.

 ### suspendCancellable